zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

 The path for the lexicon icons has been changed from `themeDisplay.getPathThemeImages() + "/lexicon/icons.svg` to `themeDisplay.getPathThemeImages() + "/clay/icons.svg`

 ### Who is affected

-This affects custom solutions that use this path directly.
-The gradle task for building the icons on the `lexicon` path will be removed.
+This affects custom solutions that use the lexicon icons path directly.
+The Gradle task for building the icons on the `lexicon` path will be removed.

 ### How should I update my code?